netosabre24/challenge-15/README.md

 ![prelot](https://user-images.githubusercontent.com/82550431/136378024-32aa155c-82e7-44dc-9e08-fbd10b1827c6.png)

 Lots 1 and 2 have a p-value higher than the significance level (1 and 0.6072), so we cannot reject the null hypothesis.
-Although, Lot 3 has a p-value of .0417, lower than the significance level, which means to reject the null hypothesis and alternatively that the mean does not equal 1500.
+Although, Lot 3 has a lower significance level of a p-value of .0417, which means to reject the null hypothesis and alternatively that the mean does not equal 1500.
 So while the combined lots meet the specification, lot 3 does not meet the criteria.
 The results for the individual lots are shown below.